Concentration

 Dig deeper with Sebastian →

-they did not mean that one should fasten ones thoughts to the tip of the nose.
-Neither did they mean that, while the eyes were looking at the tip of the nose, the thoughts should be concentrated on the yellow middle.
+they did not mean that one should fasten ones thoughts to the tip of the nose… How can it be directed at the same time upward (yellow middle), and downward (tip of the nose)?

 Wilhelm, Richard, The Secret of the Golden Flower: A Chinese Book of Life, 1931supporting